slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Mental checklist of positive habits.
 - Use social media as an output not as entertainment.
 Your phone should not be the first thing you see in the morning nor the last thing you see at night.
 - It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.
+- People tend to abandon the good system they’ll follow in search of the perfect system that they will quit.

 However variety and novelty are also important, so [Balance](#on-balance) it.

 <!--
-“People tend to abandon the good system they’ll follow in search of the perfect system that they will quit.”

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

 Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.